s-r-e-e-r-a-j/NetScope/README.md

 - Linux (Debian, RedHat, Arch)

 ## Installation
-- Python 3.7 or newer installed on your system.
+- Ensure you have **Python 3.7 or newer** installed on your system.
-- The following Python libraries:
+- Install the required third-party Python libraries (standard libraries like `os`, `argparse`, etc., are included with Python by default):
 - scapy
 - rich